Bulls And Bucks Starting Lineups - NewsBreak

 Bulls And Bucks Starting Lineups

-The Chicago Bulls and Milwaukee Bucks have announced their starting lineups for Sunday's game.
+The Chicago Bulls and Milwaukee Bucks have announced their starting lineups for Game 2 on Wednesday evening.

-The Chicago Bulls and Milwaukee Bucks are facing off in Wisconsin on Sunday evening, and for the game the two teams have announced their starting lineups.
+The Chicago Bulls and Milwaukee Bucks are once again facing off in Wisconsin on Wednesday evening for Game 2, and for the contest both teams have announced their starting lineups.

-The Bucks are fresh off of winning the NBA Championship last season, while the Bulls are in the NBA Playoffs for the first time as a franchise since the 2016-17 season when they had Jimmy Butler, Dwyane Wade and Rajon Rondo.

-The Bulls are the sixth seed in the Eastern Conference, while the Bucks are the third seed in the east.
+The Bucks have a 1-0 series lead after winning Game 1 at home on Sunday evening.

 - KEMBA WALKER CAN STILL HELP A CONTENDING TEAM: Kemba Walker's tenure with the New York Knicks appears to have ended.
 However, I still believe that the four-time NBA All-Star can be a productive player.
 Especially on a team that is contending for an NBA Championship.
 He has played for the Charlotte Hornets, Boston Celtics and Knicks over his 11-year NBA career.
 CLICK HERE.